 The Group entered into forward foreign exchange contracts to hedge exchange rate risk of import proceeds.
 However, these forward foreign exchange contracts are not accounted for under hedge accounting.

-C. Information relating to credit risk of financial assets and liabilities at fair value through profit or
+C. Information relating to credit risk of financial assets and liabilities at fair value through profit or loss is provided in Note 12(2).

 (3) Notes and accounts receivable